The Aviation Law Review: France

 ii Regulatory regime for anticompetitive behaviour

-In case of anticompetitive behaviour, the Competition Authority may examine whether the practices violate competition provisions or may be justified (for example if they ensure economic progress).31
+In cases of anticompetitive behaviour, the Competition Authority may examine whether the practices violate competition provisions or may be justified (for example, if they ensure economic progress).38

 The Competition Authority may order the parties to put an end to anticompetitive practices within a specified period of time or impose special conditions.
-It may also impose a financial penalty applicable either immediately or in the event of failure to comply with the injunctions it has accepted.32
+It may also impose a financial penalty applicable either immediately or in the event of failure to comply with the injunctions it has handed down.39

-The financial penalties are proportionate to the seriousness of the facts at stake, the extent of the damage caused to the economy, the situation of the body or undertaking penalised and any repetition of the practices prohibited.
-The maximum amount of the penalty for a legal entity is 10 per cent of its worldwide turnover.33
+Financial penalties are proportionate to the seriousness of the offences at stake, the extent of the damage caused to the economy, the situation of the body or undertaking penalised and any repetition of the prohibited practices.
+The maximum amount of the penalty for a legal entity is 10 per cent of its worldwide turnover.40

 iii Cooperation agreement between operators

-Cooperation agreements are not – per se – prohibited under French law or European law as they can under certain circumstances contribute to research and development and therefore improve competition.
-Cooperation agreements are, however, assessed according to the European Commission's Guideline regarding horizontal cooperation.
+Cooperation agreements are not – per se – prohibited under French law or European law as they can, under certain circumstances, contribute to research and development and therefore improve competition.
+Cooperation agreements are, however, assessed according to the European Commission's guidelines regarding horizontal cooperation.

 iv Criminal liability

-If during its investigation the Competition Authority finds that such practices should be criminally investigated it can send the file to the public prosecutor.
+Moreover, if, during its investigation, the Competition Authority finds that such practices should be criminally investigated, it can send the file to the public prosecutor.
 This transmission interrupts the statute of limitations on public action.

-In France, the general principle is the one of full compensation of all types of damage suffered in relation to the accident.
+In France, the general principle is the one of full compensation of all types of damage suffered in relation to an accident.
 Both moral and material damage are compensable.

-In the event case of the death of a passenger, the relatives can seek compensation for the loss of income due to the death of the victim.
+In the event of the death of a passenger, his or her relatives can seek compensation for the loss of income due to the death of the victim.
 Compensation is then calculated based on the income and age of the deceased.
 It is also possible to seek compensation for the recovery of funeral expenses.

 The 'loss of opportunity to have one's life extended in accordance with the life expectancy of a person of his or her age' may also be compensated under specific conditions, such right being transmitted to the victim's heirs.

 The prejudice of death anxiety may also be compensated.
-The purpose is to compensate the anguish of imminent death suffered by the victim who, between the occurrence of the accident and his death, has remained sufficiently conscious to have contemplated his or her own end.34
+The purpose is to compensate the anguish of imminent death suffered by the victim who, between the occurrence of the accident and his or her death, remained sufficiently conscious to have contemplated his or her own end.41

-It should also be mentioned that claims against the air carriers for damages pursuant to the Warsaw and Montreal Conventions must be brought before civil courts and cannot be made in the context of criminal proceedings.
+It should also be mentioned that claims against air carriers for damage pursuant to the Warsaw and Montreal Conventions must be brought before the civil courts and cannot be made in the context of criminal proceedings.

 Establishing liability and settlement

-In France there is no specific jurisdiction, timeline, or mechanism to settle air travel claims.
-In the event of a death or a bodily injury, the Montreal and Warsaw Conventions as well as the Regulation (EC) No. 889/2002 of 13 May 2002 apply.
-In accordance with these texts, the time limitation to bring a claim against an air carrier is of two years, and actions for compensation can be brought against any liable party.
+In France, there is no specific jurisdiction, timeline or mechanism to settle air travel claims.
+In the event of a death or bodily injury, the Montreal and Warsaw Conventions as well as Regulation (EC) No. 889/2002 of 13 May 2002 apply.
+In accordance with these texts, the time limitation to bring a claim against an air carrier is two years from the date of arrival of the aircraft, and actions for compensation can be brought against any liable party.

 ii Carriers' liability towards passengers and third parties